Siddheshkode/Test/README.md

 # Test
-It is a test programe of python
+It's is a simple calculator